Red Bull GmbH: Football

 In June 2009, the company purchased the football licence of German fifth division club SSV Markranstädt based near Leipzig, renaming them RB Leipzig for the 2009–10 season onwards.
 The company stated that its goal was to reach the country's first division, the Bundesliga, within ten years; this goal was ultimately achieved, with RB Leipzig winning four promotions in seven seasons to secure Bundesliga football starting in 2016–17 season.
 RB nominally stands for RasenBallsport ("Lawn Ball Sports"), to avoid corporate sponsorship restrictions.
 RB Leipzig has been divisive and the subject of protests by some fans but has also experienced rapid success, climbing through the German football divisions to get a place in the top-flight German Bundesliga and earning berths in the UEFA Champions League in 2017–2018 and 2019–2020, the latter trip ending with a semi-final loss to Paris St. Germain.

-In May 2024, Red Bull bought a minority ownership in Leeds United and became their principal shirt sponsor.
+In May 2024, Red Bull acquired a minority stake in Leeds United and became the club's principal shirt sponsor.

 In August 2024, the company took over Japanese side Omiya Ardija from previous owners NTT, marking them as the company's first Asian club in their portfolio.

 In October 2024, the company announced to purchase a future minority ownership stake at Paris FC.

-In January 2025, was announced that Red Bull became main sponsors of Atlético de Madrid until 2027.
+In January 2025, it was announced that Red Bull became main sponsors of Atlético de Madrid until 2027.

 Red Bull also sponsors several other Premier League clubs, including Newcastle United, West Ham United, Crystal Palace F.C., and Everton F.C..